lkrms/win10-unattended/README.md

 11. Download updates from the [Microsoft Update Catalog] to the [Updates] directory for your install media

-    - "Dynamic Cumulative" updates are preferred where possible
+    - Cumulative updates without "Dynamic" or "Preview" in the title are preferred where possible
     - Directories with at least one `.cab` or `.msu` file are passed to `DISM /Add-Package`, one directory per run